Where and how to inject Ozempic: the best Ozempic injection sites for weight loss

 Key highlights

 • Ozempic should be ideally taken on the same day each week, at any time of the day, with or without meals.
-You can consider pairing it with an activity you enjoy each week to help you remember your dose.
+You can consider taking it with an activity you enjoy each week to help you remember your dose.

 • Ozempic can be injected under the skin of your stomach, thigh, or upper arm.